anasolomon/multistepform/README.md

 }
 ```

-2. If the user forgot to input one of the following then it would trigger a flag response to be equal to 0.
+2. If the user forgot to input one of the following then it would trigger a flag response to equal 0.
 ```js
 if(namee.value==""){
         document.querySelector(".name-error").style.display="block";